Enquire Now

 Best Man Stag Do Survival Guide

-Being the best man is an honour, but organizing the stag do is a battlefield.
-You are responsible for the money, the morale, and ensuring the groom makes it back in one piece.
+Being the best man is an honour, but organizing the stag do can be like entering a battlefield.
+You are the captain of this ridiculous mob - responsible for the money, the morale, and ensuring the groom makes it back in one piece.

-We have compiled the complete survival guide, covering everything from what to pack in your emergency kit to the unwritten rules of strip clubs.
+But don’t panic!
+We can help.
+We have compiled the complete best man’s survival guide, covering everything you may need, from what to pack in your emergency kit right through to the unwritten rules of strip clubs.

 Part 1: The Stag Do Survival Kit